RichMeyers7424/osticket-prereqs/README.md

 <br />

 <p>
 Once in osTicket, you can see that not all of the extentions are functional.
 To enable them, go back to IIS admin panel, sites-> Default-> osTicket.
 Double click PHP manager, from here you will enable a few of the extentions that are disabled.
+We will enable, php_imap, php_intl, and php_opcache.dll.
 Once enabled, refresh the osTicket website and you will see that most have been activated.
 </p>
 <p>
 <br />